RSU and Stock Option Tax Calculator

 |---|---|---|

-| Ordinary wage income | RSU vest value, NSO spread, or ISO disqualifying ordinary income when applicable. | FMV, strike price, sale price, and whether the ISO sale is qualifying or disqualifying. |
+| Ordinary wage income | RSU vest value, NSO exercise spread, or ISO disqualifying ordinary income when applicable. | FMV, strike price, sale price, award type, and whether an ISO sale is qualifying or disqualifying. |

 | Capital gain or loss | Sale result after the regular basis used by the selected event mode. | Holding period, lot basis, sale fees, wash-sale or loss rules, and whether the sale belongs in this single event. |

-| AMT exposure estimate | Modeled ISO AMT cost from the ISO preference after exemption and phaseout logic. | Form 3921 values, other AMT adjustments, prior-year AMT credit, and same-year sale treatment. |
+| AMT exposure estimate | Modeled ISO AMT cost from ISO preference after exemption and phaseout logic. | Form 3921 values, other AMT adjustments, prior-year AMT credit, and same-year sale treatment. |

 | Net cash after tax | Sale proceeds minus exercise cost, transaction fees, and total estimated tax. | Whether shares are actually sold, whether withholding already removed shares, and whether exercise cost is paid separately. |

-| Sell-to-cover share estimate | Estimated shares at FMV needed to cover modeled tax, fees, and exercise cost after withholding. | Broker rounding, company sell-to-cover rules, blackout windows, and actual sale price. |
+| Sell-to-cover share estimate | Estimated shares at FMV needed to cover modeled tax, fees, and exercise cost after withholding. | Broker rounding, company sell-to-cover rules, blackout windows, share price movement, and actual sale price. |

 Technical Details: